• Skip to main content

 • Shrimp has a delicate flavor, and too much spice can overpower it.
 If you want more heat, you can increase the amount of cayenne pepper.
 If you prefer a milder taste, reduce the amount of cayenne pepper.

-• When placing the shellfish in the skillet, for the best results, make sure only to put them in one layer and do not crowd them.
+• When cooking shellfish in a skillet, make sure to only put them in one layer and don’t crowd them.
 You want them to get a nice sear and not steam.

-• This recipe produces smoke.
-Be sure to turn your kitchen exhaust fan on high before making this dish and open a window if you need to.
+• This easy shrimp recipe produces smoke.
+Be sure to turn your kitchen exhaust fan on high before making this dish, and open a window if needed.

 • You can substitute olive oil for the butter called for in this recipe.